caomw/hessian/research_notebook.md

 - **To do 1st**:
 - But before that..verify we actually get negative eigenvalue.
 Done.
 - Keep track the proportion of when the descent happens (number of calls to the power method) Done.

+> The plot is located at results/2016-03-19/output-2016-03-20-01:38:02

 - Save the norm of gradients per mini-batch, eigenvalues, difference in loss before and after the update.
 Done.
 - Also time one run of an experiment to see how much hessian algo slows down the stuff.
+Done.

 #2016/03/18